The best chicken thigh marinade uses ingredients that really bring out the rich meatiness of chicken thighs.

 Chicken thighs are really meaty in flavor.
 When coming up with a marinade for them, I really wanted to highlight that meatiness.
 I therefore didn’t go with bright and light flavors like lemon and parley, but instead with richer, deeper flavors like balsamic vinegar and toasted sesame oil.

-The result is a really meaty and flavorful marinade that enhances the chicken thighs and gets them ready for however you want to cook them.
+The result is a really meaty and flavorful marinade that enhances the chicken thighs and gets them ready for whatever chicken recipe you want.
+You can bake, grill, pan-fry, and more to cook these marinated thighs.

 Contrary to popular belief, a marinade doesn’t really tenderize meat or poultry.
 Marinades don’t typically penetrate very far and so they aren’t great at tenderizing.
 Instead, they are mostly there to add flavor to the surface.
 See here for some great marinating myths.